dzhng/llamaflow/README.md

 import { prompt } from 'llama-flow';

 const bulletPrompt = prompt.json({
-  initialMessage: 'Please rewrite this in a list of bullet points.',
-  formatMessage:
+  message:
-    'Respond as a list of bullet points, where each bullet point begins with the "-" character.
+    'Please rewrite this in a list of bullet points.
+Respond as a list of bullet points, where each bullet point begins with the "-" character.
 Each bullet point should be less than 200 characters.
 Put each bullet point on a new line.',

   // parse the response from the model so it can be fed into the schema validator
   parseResponse: res => res.split('\n').map(s => s.replace('-', '').trim()),